mongodb/specifications/source/transactions/tests/README.rst

    create it explicitly.)
 #.
 If the YAML file contains a ``data`` array, insert the documents in ``data``
    into the test collection, using writeConcern "majority".
 #.
-When testing against a sharded cluster run a ``distinct`` commmand on the
+When testing against a sharded cluster run a ``distinct`` command on the
    newly created collection on all mongoses.
-For an explaination see, `Why do tests that run distinct sometimes fail with StaleDbVersion?`_
+For an explanation see, `Why do tests that run distinct sometimes fail with StaleDbVersion?`_
 #.
 If ``failPoint`` is specified, its value is a configureFailPoint command.
    Run the command on the admin database to enable the fail point.